Tantina/pure-masonry/README.md

 **Usage**

 **1.**
-Add pureMasonry.min.css and pureMasonry.min.js to you project code.
+Add pureMasonry.js to your project code and init the Plugin like shown below

 ```html
 <html>